WHY CHOOSE BREEDEN LAW OFFICE:

 A high asset divorce lawyer helps protect your wealth from unreasonable demands and potential capital loss.
 We combine our experience and knowledge with compassion for clients during this highly charged emotional time.

 The Breeden Law Office understands the unique nature of high-asset couples seeking a divorce.
-Call 919-661-4970 or use our quick contact form to schedule a confidential consultation.

 High Asset Divorces Require Special Care

 Talk to a high-asset divorce lawyer if you, your spouse, or both have a high net worth.
-Attorney Jonathan Breeden and his team increase your chances to get the divorce settlement that you deserve.
+Attorney Jonathan Breeden and his team can increase your chances to get the divorce settlement that you deserve.

 North Carolina is an equitable distribution state.
 However, equitable does not always mean equal when the court wields power to distribute and divide your hard-earned assets.
-With help from a lawyer from a high asset divorce law firm, you can be confident in the protection of your wealth. x
+With help from a lawyer from a high asset divorce law firm, you can be confident in the protection of your wealth.

 What Is a High Asset Divorce Settlement?